-Carbon monoxide and carbon dioxide.
+Carbon monoxide and carbon dioxide

 Carbon monoxide (CO) is a chemical asphyxiant and its toxicity is due to its affinity for oxygen carrying blood haemoglobin causing fatigue, weakness, dizziness and eventual unconsciousness and possible death.
 Carbon dioxide (CO2) is mainly an asphyxiant but can exert some toxic properties by increasing pulse and heart rate.
-These gases are mainly formed through decomposition of some electrodes' components, and by the reaction of graphite in the coatings with oxygen in the atmosphere.
+These gases are mainly formed through decomposition of some electrodes' components (cellulose and carbonates).